teja1224/AWS_40-Days-learning/Day2/Readme.md

 It helps us control **who can access what** inside our AWS account.

 ---
+I have created a test user and login with IAM user.
+I observed access denied for all services as I didnot give any policies to test user.
+Later I login in root user and given S3 service policy permission.
+And checked with IAM test user now I can list and create sample S3 bucket.
+- Below I have given detailed explanation on each topic in IAM.

+---

 ## 1. IAM Users
 - An **IAM User** represents a single person or an application.